Scientific Program

 SPEAKERS:

-Daniel Dlugolenski, Head of Product Management, Syncell
+Daniel Dlugolenski, Syncell

 Where can a science Ph.D. take you?
 Join two scientists who transformed their research training into successful careers in patent law and life science product innovation.
 They will share their journeys from academia, discuss how to identify and leverage transferable skills, and offer practical advice for pursuing careers beyond the traditional research path.
 Attendees will gain insights into breaking into legal, commercial, and product-focused roles while learning how scientific expertise can drive impact across diverse professional settings.
 This session is ideal for trainees and early-career scientists exploring future career opportunities.